Student Loan Interest and Payments

 Interest rates

-Graduates on PLAN 5 will pay 9% of their earnings over the threshold of ยฃ25,000.
+Graduates on PLAN 5 will have repayments of 9% of their earnings over the threshold of ยฃ25,000.
 On a salary of ยฃ30,000, the loan repayment is 9% of ยฃ5,000 which is ยฃ450 a year or ยฃ37.50 a month.
 Repayments are made for 40 years or until the loan is paid off.
 The threshold of ยฃ25,000 is fixed until 2026/2027.
 When the threshold is fixed and you receive inflationary salary increases, your repayment will increase in real terms as there is no corresponding inflationary adjustment to the threshold.

 Loan repayments